Dear Readers –

 My Tennis Game

 And when I’m not climbing fences to get to a tennis court, you might find me watching Roger Federer’s forehand in slow motion on YouTube.
 It’s mesmerizing.
-I can do that for hours, especially with a big match coming up.
+I can do that for hours.